 If I paint such a broad canvass of ethics and morality, it is because I have some reservations about human flourishing.
 I am not against flourishing, but I think we need a larger ethical spectrum and should not put all our eggs into a single basket.
 While I welcome the focus on personal ethics and the good life, I think we cannot simply rest content with personal self-realization.
-The dialectics of stances the quest for self-realization forwards, from the first to the second and the third person perspective, and back.
+The dialectics of stances drives the quest for self-realization forwards, from the first to the second and the third person perspective, and back.
 The dialogics of reciprocity that are built into language introduce a demand for self-determination, autonomy and universality.
 Personal well-being and social welfare are joined in a new type of normative perfectionism that, through a principled refusal of heteronomy, puts some constraints on ancient concepts of self-realization and pushes it thereby, via the detour of the others, in the direction of a modern concept of self-determination (Brink, 2019).
 The good life is only good in so far as it has been achieved by the development and exercise of the reflexive capacities that make an actor a moral actor.
 Although the reflexive capabilities are built into human nature through language, I do not want to ground them in human nature, because the nature of reflection is to transcend nature and because the very capabilities that are to be developed are themselves socially, culturally and historically variable.

-Following Bhaskar’s (1993: 663) thoughtful revision of Marx’s take on eudemonia, I’d like not only to argue that “the free development of all is a precondition for the free development of each” ith Habermas, I want to redeem “the prospect of a self-conscious practice in which the solidary self-determination of all is to be joined with the authentic self-realization of each” (Habermas, 1985: 391).
+Following Bhaskar’s (1993: 663) thoughtful revision of Marx’s take on eudemonia, I’d like not only to argue that “the free development of all is a precondition for the free development of each”, but also, with Habermas, I would want to redeem “the prospect of a self-conscious practice in which the solidary self-determination of all is to be joined with the authentic self-realization of each” (Habermas, 1985: 391).
 Instead of opposing Kantianism to all the other strands in contemporary moral philosophy to form an ontological alliance, I will actually try to reclaim deontology and investigate the social, cultural and historical preconditions of human flourishing.
 While I welcome the focus on self-realization, I would like to take up some of the Kantian heritage and defend its insistence on freedom, collective self-determination and universalism without giving up, however, the perspective of personal development.
 Instead of opposing the Aristotelian legacy of reflections on virtue to the Kantian tradition of reflections on duty, I will try to combine them in a sociological investigation of the development of the moral self.
 My project to combine Kantian deontology with Aristotelian ethics is a liberal one (in the leftist sense of the word).
 Given my critique of utilitarianism, there’s no way I defend an egocentric “punctual self”.
 The concept of self I developed in the first part of this article is fully intersubjective and open to the others.
 It is so thoroughly dialogical that the openness to the others dialectically leads the self to, through and beyond the community it happens to belong to.
 In the spirit of critical theory and critical realism, I will now move to the second part of the article and explore the social preconditions that would remove the structural impediments to flourishing and thereby open the way to a critical, pluralist and social version of normative perfectionism.

 II.
 After Virtue